sing-group/seda-compi-pipelines/README.md

 In the example pipeline, files for task `filtering_1` are listed in `input/lists/filtering_1.txt`.

-This feature, illustrated in the image below, is useful when used in conjunction with the feature show in the next section.
+This feature, illustrated in the image below, is useful when used in conjunction with the feature shown in the next section.

 <p align="center">
 	<img src="./docs/figure_4.png" alt="seda-cheatsheet" title="SEDA-Compi Pipelines, Figure 4" width="90%;" />